 Specialized road bike range explained

 Specialized’s range of bicycles differs in geometry, material and function.
 As such, the model line-up caters for a diverse cycling demographic including men and women, professionals and amateurs, as well as adventure/gravel riders.

 Frame types include geometries specific to aero, endurance, climbing, time trial and even gravel grinding, the latter of which has recently become a popular pastime among professional road riders.

-Interestingly, when the company launched their Roubaix model earlier this year, Specialized committed to gender-neutral bikes in terms of geometry, sizing, name and designs going forwards.
+Interestingly, when the company launched its Roubaix model, Specialized committed to gender-neutral bikes in terms of geometry, sizing, name and designs going forwards.
 Through their proprietary bike fitting company Retul, Specialized discovered that there is just as much chance of a difference in leg and torso length between two men, as there is between a man and a woman.
 You can read more about this in our article where we answer the question, can women ride men's bikes?

 The company will simply offer a wider range of sizes in unisex models going forward, while more obviously gender-specific goods such as saddles and clothing will become available.

 Specialized’s road models are ranked from entry-level through to range-topping S-Works and are available with frames made from carbon or aluminium.
 As far as the disc/rim brake debate goes, Specialized remains a proponent of disc-brake actuation with their pro teams exclusively using the technology in races — however, rim-brake options are available on certain models as framesets only.